scottmangiapane/ti-terminal/README.md

 <li>"KILL" (root only) freezes the calculator by corrupting the archive<br>WARNING!
 This command is very dangerous.
 It will corrupt the device's archive, which is difficult to fix without resetting the device (full reset, not a RAM clear).</li>
 <li>"EXIT" returns to the standard terminal</li>
 </ul>

+## Special Thanks

+Special thanks to [Brian Coventry](https://github.com/bcov77) for his work on [zStart](https://www.omnimaga.org/ti-z80-calculator-projects/zstart-an-app-that-runs-on-ram-clears/msg361451/#msg361451) and zstAxe, without which this wouldn't be possible.